tiffanylian/moodmap-prod/README.md

 A real-time mood mapping application with community reporting and progressive moderation.
 Users can share their emotional state across a map and report inappropriate content with an escalating moderation system.

+## Note
+This repo is copied from https://github.com/MoodMap-Team4/moodmap used for hosting purposes!
+(Couldn't figure out organization perms)

 ## 🎯 Features

 - **Interactive Map**: Visualize user moods in real-time on a Mapbox GL map